 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Avon Publications on June 26, 2012 and has 346 pages.
+urban fantasy that was published by Avon Publications on June 26, 2012 and has 346 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Halfway to the Grave, First Drop of Crimson, Death's Excellent Vacation, One Foot in the Grave, At Grave's End, Jeaniene Frost, Destined for an Early Grave, Unbound, This Side of the Grave, One Grave at a Time, Eternal Kiss of Darkness, Twice Tempted, The Beautiful Ashes, Bound by Flames, Into the Fire
+Other books by this author which I have reviewed include Halfway to the Grave, First Drop of Crimson, Death's Excellent Vacation, One Foot in the Grave, At Grave's End, Jeaniene Frost, Destined for an Early Grave, Unbound, This Side of the Grave, One Grave at a Time, Eternal Kiss of Darkness, Twice Tempted, The Beautiful Ashes, Bound by Flames, Into the Fire

 First in the Night Prince urban fantasy series that is a spin-off from Frost’s Night Huntress series (Bones and Cat).

 In 2012, Once Burned won the Romantic Times Reviewers’ Choice Award for Vampire Romance and was nominated for the Goodreads Choice for Romance.

 Yes, it is a spin-off based on a minor character in the Night Huntress series, and that’s as close as it gets to resembling it.
 I suspect that Vlad and Leila will progress into the sort of “law-enforcement” partnership that Bones and Cat have if only to maximize their combined powers.
 Characters from Night Huntress do make an appearance.
 It would be silly for them not to since they do know Vlad.
 But it’s only an appearance.